-In another corroboration of critical equilibration, Cai (1992) found that his analytic quasi-linear model (see Introduction) showed neutralization of the mean flow by two different methods: reduction of the mean baroclinicity, and meridional modification of the mean flow which "reduces the instability so that the equilibrated zonal flow is neutral even though the mean value of it is supercritical" (Cai 1992 p.
-1600).
-Here we analyze the stability of the full equilibrated flow, including its detailed meridional profile; we do not simply use the initial $\cos y$ shape with the cross-channel gradient adjusted to $\Delta \overline{T}{eq}$.
+In another corroboration of critical equilibration, Cai (1992) found that his analytic quasi-linear model (see the introduction) showed neutralization of the mean flow by two different methods: reduction of the mean baroclinicity and meridional modification of the mean flow that "reduces the instability so that the equilibrated zonal flow is neutral even though the mean value of it is supercritical" (Cai 1992, 1600).
+Here we analyze the stability of the full equilibrated flow, including its detailed meridional profile; we do not simply use the initial cosy shape with the cross-channel gradient adjusted to ΔT{eq} .
 If Cai's analysis had been performed as ours here, his model's equilibration would have been termed critical.
-In addition, Cai points out the importance of calculating stability relative to the dominant heat transporting mode: "the adjusted zonal flow is indeed neutral with respect to the wave ... itself" (Cai 1992 p.
-1600).
+In addition, Cai points out the importance of calculating stability relative to the dominant heat transporting mode: "the adjusted zonal flow is indeed neutral with respect to the wave ... itself" (Cai 1992, 1600).

-Heretofore we have termed the equilibrium "robust", but we have substantiated this claim only by showing that the temperature gradient is robust.
-In fact, there are several quantities which are insensitive to the level of forcing: the zonal mean potential vorticity, the zonal mean meridional gradient of PV, and the zonal mean potential enstrophy, each separately in each layer of the fluid.
-To demonstrate this, begin with the definition of (non-dimensional) PV in each layer:
+Heretofore we have termed the equilibrium "robust," but we have substantiated this claim only by showing that the equilibrated temperature gradient does not change much with forcing.
+In fact, there are several quantities that are insensitive to the level of forcing: the zonal mean potential vorticity, the zonal mean meridional gradient of PV, and the zonal mean potential enstrophy, each separately in each layer of the fluid.
+To demonstrate this, begin with the definition of (nondimensional) PV in each layer:

-$$Q{j} \equiv 1 + \beta \left(y - \frac{\pi}{2} \right) + \nabla{\delta}^{2} \Psi{j} + \frac{j - 2}{2\sigma{\circ}} \left(\Psi{1} - \Psi{3} \right), \quad j = 1, 3$$ (3.1)

-where the "1" is a non-dimensionalized f{\circ} .
+$$Q{j} \equiv 1 + \beta \left(y - \frac{\pi}{2} \right) + \nabla{\delta}^{2} \Psi{j} + \frac{j - 2}{2\sigma{0}} (\Psi{1} - \Psi{3}),$$ where the "1" is a nondimensionalized f_0 .
 The equilibrated zonal average can be approximated: